""

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 Probation

 A semester GPA below 3.25 will result in the student being placed on academic probation.
-If a semester GPA of 3.25 is not attained during the subsequent semester of full time enrollment the student may be dismissed from the program.
+If a semester GPA of 3.25 is not attained during the subsequent semester of full-time enrollment the student may be dismissed from the program.

 All students meet with graduate advisor once a semester (in November and April) to discuss their progress and to plan their coursework for the subsequent semester.